alexsanjoseph/compareDF/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Changed the DESCRIPTION to remove the 'In this package' starting as advised.

 ## Test environments
 * local OS X install - 10.11.3 (15D21), R 3.2.3
 * ubuntu 12.04 (on travis-ci), R 3.2.3